 I just restocked my matcha powder in my pantry from my latest trip to Japan.
-I decided to make some Matcha Pancakes because I still had half of previous Red Bean Ice Cream.
-Matcha and red bean combination seems obvious, given how these two ingredients to Japanese people are like the combination of peanut butter and jelly to Americans.
+I decided to make some Matcha Pancakes because I still had half of the previous Red Bean Ice Cream.
+Matcha and red bean combination seem obvious, given how these two ingredients to Japanese people are like the combination of peanut butter and jelly to Americans.

 Tips for Fluffy Pancakes

 Instead of ending up with flat and chewy pancakes, I have some helpful tips to make your pancake fluffy.

 When baking powder is activated, it releases CO2 gas in air bubbles.
 Overmixing your pancake batter will deflate a lot of air bubbles in your batter.
 Secondly, overmixing will cause the gluten in the flour to form elastic gluten strands, which results in dense, tough, and chewy pancakes.

 To avoid overmixing, firstly mix the wet and dry ingredients separately.
 When combining the dry and wet ingredients, make a well at the center of dry ingredients and then pour in the wet ingredients.
 Just mix until it is well incorporated.
 The consistency should resemble a slightly thick, but still lumpy cake batter.

 You need to rest the batter so that the starch molecules in the flour are absorbing the liquid in the batter, giving the batter a thicker, more viscous consistency.
 Moreover, resting allows the gluten in the flour to relax.
 This means that your pancakes are much more likely to come out light and fluffy.